mvysny/ev-fi/_posts/2019-11-28-charging-network-in-finland.md

 Fortum Charge&Drive provides great coverage in Scandinavia; in Finland I've seen their chargers usually in shopping malls.

-Surprisingly a couple of chargers are now available in Lithuania and Poland as well.
+Surprisingly a couple of chargers are now available in Lithuania and Poland as well;
+see [Charging In Baltics](../2019-12-1-charging-network-in-baltics/) for more details.

 ## PlugSurfing